crystalshamo/PaperTrail/README.md

 # PaperTrail: Scrapbook Journal App

 PaperTrail is an Android scrapbook application that allows users to create and customize digital journals.
 With PaperTrail, users can create unique scrapbook-style journals by adding pages, inserting text, images, and stickers, and even customizing the layout of each page.
-The app allows users to save their journals, view them in a flipping pages style, and personalize the text with different font sizes, colors, and styles.
+The app allows users to save their journals and view them in a flipping pages style.

 ## Features